Oorlagh George

 Oorlagh Marie George (born July 7, 1980) is a filmmaker.
 In 2012, she was nominated for, and won, an Academy Award in the category Short Film (Live Action) as a producer of her father Terry George's film The Shore.

 As of February 2020 George was making Stranger With A Camera, a film about a troubled American teenager stranded in a village in the Mourne Mountains of Northern Ireland.

+Recent Work

+In 2020, George began production on her first feature film, Stranger With a Camera, which was shot in County Down, Northern Ireland.
+The film was developed through the Sundance Institute’s Screenwriting and Directing Labs and supported by Northern Ireland Screen and Screen Ireland.